Electronic Data Interchange (EDI) interface

-The following diagram visualizes how each of the standards in this section contributes to the workflow of an EDI process.
+The following diagram visualizes how each of the standards in this section contributes to the EDI workflow.

 EDI File Naming Conventions

-If you use EDI in production (via SFTP), you must note the file naming convention Walmart will expect.
+If you use EDI in production over SFTP, you must note the file naming convention Walmart will expect.

-Note: For other connectivity, such as AS2 or solution providers, the naming convention is not required.
+Note: For other connectivity, such as through AS2 or solution providers, the naming convention is not required.

 Files to Walmart.com: